fernandoPalluzzi/lstmContacts/README.md

 source("~/lstmContacts/contacts.R")
 ```

-The lstmContacts software allows to search for a single contact, through the `preprocess(x)` function:
+The lstmContacts software allows to search for a single contact, through the `preprocess()` function:

 ```r
 # Define a contact